Infectious Trump briefly leaves hospital to greet fans as confusion continues over his health

 “Absolutely not,” he said of the idea of sending Trump back to the White House on Monday.
 “I will bet dollars to doughnuts it’s the president and his political aides who are talking about discharge, not his doctors.

-For a covid-19 patient admitted Friday to be sent home Monday “would be remarkably atypical,” said Robert Wachter, chairman of the University of California at San Francisco’s department of medicine.
+For a coronavirus patient admitted Friday to be sent home Monday “would be remarkably atypical,” said Robert Wachter, chairman of the University of California at San Francisco’s department of medicine.
 “For someone sick enough to have required remdesivir and dexamethasone, I can’t think of a situation in which a patient would be okay to leave on day three, even with the White House’s medical capacity.”

-Medical consensus has emerged that patients with covid-19 are especially vulnerable for a window of time that lasts a week to 10 days after their diagnosis.
-In Trump’s case, Schaffner said, one reason to keep him hospitalized is the possibility that he might develop an adverse reaction to the medications he is receiving, including the experimental cocktail of monoclonal antibodies provided by Regeneron Pharmaceuticals Inc. “under compassionate” use provisions.
+Medical consensus has emerged that patients with the virus are especially vulnerable for a window of time that lasts 7 to 10 days after their diagnosis.
+In Trump’s case, Schaffner said, one reason to keep him hospitalized is the possibility that he might develop an adverse reaction to the medications he is receiving, including the experimental cocktail of monoclonal antibodies provided by Regeneron Pharmaceuticals Inc. under “compassionate use” provisions.

-Covid-19 is known to cause some patients who seem relatively healthy to suddenly deteriorate because of either the virus itself or an excessive immune response that also can cause damage to several organs of the body, including the heart, doctors said.
+The coronavirus is known to cause some patients who seem relatively healthy to suddenly deteriorate because of either the virus itself or an excessive immune response that also can cause damage to several organs of the body, including the heart, doctors said.

 Wachter and other physicians said it sounds as if the president’s lungs have been affected by the virus, based on his physicians’ description Sunday that the president had had episodes of low oxygen Friday and Saturday morning for which he was given supplemental oxygen to bring the levels up.
 “It confirmed what we all thought as we read between and around the lines yesterday,” Wachter said.
 “He has a moderately serious case of covid.”